Kotti/Kotti/docs/first_steps/installation.rst

   virtualenv mysite
   cd mysite
-  bin/pip install -r https://raw.github.com/Kotti/Kotti/0.9.1/requirements.txt
+  bin/pip install --pre -r https://raw.github.com/Kotti/Kotti/0.9.2/requirements.txt

-This will install Kotti 0.9.1 and all its requirements into your virtualenv.
+This will install Kotti 0.9.2 and all its requirements into your virtualenv.

+.. note:: If you're using an older version of ``pip`` then drop the ``-pre`` flag.

 Kotti uses `Paste Deploy`_ for configuration and deployment.
 An example configuration file is included with Kotti's source